SocialFinanceDigitalLabs/RTOF-specification/collections/_records/baseline.md

     validation:
       dimension: living_status
       required: true
-  - comments: This is seeks to understand whether dependencies are currently in the UK or living in same HH.
-JF - How does this relate to question above?
-It's unclear what it means and why we're asking for this info.
-TR - James - does this replace the old 'family composition' Q?"
-    description: Selection of one of four given categories.
+  - comments: null
+    description: Do you currently have any dependents in the UK?
+Yes / No to understand whether the participant has any depedents curently in the UK.
 To be collected once and submitted within 3 months of enrolment.
     dimensions:
       dimensions:
       - description: null
-        value: No care responsibilities
+        value: 'Yes'
       - description: null
-        value: Only care responsibilities outside UK
-      - description: null
-        value: Any care responsibilities within UK and in same HH
-      - description: null
-        value: Only care responsibilities within UK and outside HH
+        value: 'No'
-      id: current_family_composition
+      id: current_dependents_uk
     foreign_keys: null
-    id: current_family_composition
+    id: current_dependents_uk
     latest_comments: tbc with Ecorys, Palladium and HO
-    name: Current family composition
+    name: Current dependents in UK
     primary_key: false
     sample_generator: null
-    status: Pending consideration
+    status: pending consideration
     type: Categorical
     validation:
-      dimension: current_family_composition
+      dimension: current_dependents_uk
       required: true
   - comments: null
     description: Selection of each option that applies to the participant.
 To be collected